 Renewing customers, you'll receive an invoice with instructions for how to pay.

 New customers who enrolled on HealthCare.gov, you'll have two options when you enroll: pay now or later.
 If you choose to pay later, you'll receive an invoice that will give you the option to pay by check or pay online.
-You'll need the system ID from the invoice slip to make your payment.
+You'll need the payment ID from the invoice slip to make your payment.

 Some important information to note: